Cupmouse/exchangedataset-documentation/docs/data/bitmex.md

 - For Filter Endpoint, all message of `orderBookL2_ETHUSD` from this period is NOT modified and *incorrect*.
 - For Snapshot Endpoint, all orderbook updates/insert of `orderBookL2_ETHUSD` in this period are normally treated, so you might encounter *wrong* orderbook state as a response around this time.

-Note that this issue is observed only in `ETHUSD` pair in `orderBookL2` channel and no other pairs are affected.
+Note that this issue is observed only in `ETHUSD` symbol in `orderBookL2` channel and no other symbols are affected.